This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child will be taken to a room where he can rest until he is fully awake.
-Caregivers will monitor him closely.
-Do not let your child get out of bed until caregivers say it is okay.
+Healthcare providers will monitor him closely.
+Do not let your child get out of bed until healthcare providers say it is okay.

 - Cast: Your child may be placed in a hip spica cast.
 This cast goes around your child's stomach and extends down his hip and thigh.
 Instead of a hip spica cast, your child may have a cast only on his injured leg.
 Your child may have a bar between his legs that is attached to his cast.
 This holds his bones and joint in place so they can heal.